ryankrdh/Springboard-Career-Track/Section I/How-the-web-works/notes.md

 **_ using Rested app for debugging _** can make requests without using a browser. only difference between the app and browser is what happens when we get the content back.
 The app doesn't show the content like the browser.

+** OPENING YOUR OWN SERVER **

+1st server tool method:
+run this in the terminal:
+$ python3 -m http.server

+2nd server tool method:
+using vs code live server

+Methods: GET and POST
+GET vs POST
+GET: requests without side effects (ie, don’t change server data) Typically, arguments are passed along in query string If you know the arguments, you can change the URL Entering-URL-in-browser, clicking links, and some form submissions
+POST: requests with side effects (ie, change data on server) Typically, arguments sent as body of the request (not in query string) Some form submissions (but never entering-URL-in-browser or links) Always do this if there’s a side-effect: sending mail, charge credit card, etc “Are you sure you want to resubmit?”